alessiostalla/portofino-client/README.md

 portofino-commander is developed and tested against Portofino 6.

 While portofino-commander's general approach works perfectly well with Portofino 5, some REST APIs in P5 weren't designed with such a client in mind, and require some extra handling to invoke them.
 For example, some methods require that we explicitly set an Accept header to restrict the response to JSON.
-In other cases, operation names conflict with portofino-commander's own functions (e.g. "get"), thus we cannot call them using the simplified syntax that we've shown in the Usage section – we have to resort to the more verbose RxJS API.
+In other cases, operation names conflict with portofino-commander's own functions (e.g. "get").
+This is the case of the CRUD's load operation.
+In Portofino 5, instead of using `crud.load()`, we'll have to write `crud.op_get()` which is a bit uglier to read.

 ## Authentication